rysharprules/Java-SE11-Upgrade-Exam/src/ocp/study/part07/README.md

 }
 ````

-How should this compile? `something` could be anything.
-Type inference is an algorithm, not magic.
+How should this compile? `something` could be anything. **Type inference** is an algorithm, not magic.
+Type inference refers to the automatic detection of the datatype of a variable, done at **compile time**.
 A goal of this feature is to let developers more-quickly read and understand code.
-Both humans and
-the compiler require context for understanding.
+Both humans and the compiler require context for understanding.

 Prevent "action at a distance" issues, i.e.